 - Review the superlatives -these are essential if you want to effectively describe the chart.

-New tip: Draw conclusions from the bar chart, quoting specific results from the chart will help you gain marks as it shows that you can interpret and understand information given to you.
+Bonus tip: Draw conclusions from the bar chart, quoting specific results from the chart will help you gain marks as it shows that you can interpret and understand information given to you.

 Video: How to Describe a Bar Chart

 Audio Tutorial: Bar Chart Description for IELTS

 Useful Resources For Academic Quality Bar Graph Description

 Economist Daily Chart – This is collection of current IELTS bar graphs and bar charts, with descriptions.
 Visit the site and write out some of their graph descriptions on paper, then review them for useful words and phrases.

 TheGuardian.com Data Blog – Similar to the Economist but with a less economic focus and definitely more creative graphs.